Berkshire Street Railway: Legacy

 Following the 1933 termination of streetcar service, only privately operated bus services or 'jitneys' remained, until the Berkshire Regional Transit Authority was formed in 1974, which operates public bus service six days a week in some of the communities formerly connected to the Berkshire Street Railway, but is not a direct successor of the BSR, unlike some other Regional Transit Authorities in Massachusetts such as the PVTA in relation to the Holyoke Street Railway.

 1912 Advertisement for the Luxurious 'Berkshire Hills' parlor car, the only surviving Berkshire trolley in existence, saved by the Shelburne Falls Trolley Museum.

 The 'Huckleberry Trolley', as the line connecting with Springfield Street Railway in Huntington was known, ran on a private right-of-way and remains mostly intact except for a few sections obliterated by the Massachusetts Turnpike, which runs near or alongside the former interurban line in places such as Blandford.

-As recently as 2021, converting a portion of the intact Vermont/New York line, which like the 'Hucklberry' also ran on private right-of-way, into a rail trail, was being discussed by the Bennington County Regional Commission, though it is unclear if those efforts are ongoing or whether they would involve rail-banking.
+As recently as 2021, converting a portion of the intact Vermont/New York line, which like the 'Huckleberry' also ran on private right-of-way, into a rail trail, was being discussed by the Bennington County Regional Commission, though it is unclear if those efforts are ongoing or whether they would involve railbanking.

 The only Berkshire Street Railway car that is known to have survived is the famously luxurious 'Berkshire Hills' parlor car, called "the most exquisite" of its kind.
-The luxury trolley had been built by Wason Manufacturing of Springfield in 1903, and was in regular service on the Berkshire Street Railwayfrom 1908 to 1917, after which it was used as a diner for many years.
+The luxury trolley had been built by Wason Manufacturing of Springfield in 1903, and was in regular service on the Berkshire Street Railway from 1908 to 1917, after which it was used as a diner for many years.

-Despite suffering severe fire damage, the structure of the luxury trolley car remains intact and has been, since 2023, located at the Shelburne Falls Trolley Museum, where the museum is currently raising the funds needed to restore the badly damaged 'Berkshire Hills' car to its original splendor and operate it car on their electrified line, as they have done previously with another immaculately restored trolley.
+Despite suffering severe fire damage, the structure of the luxury trolley car remains intact and has been, since 2025, located at the Shelburne Falls Trolley Museum, where the museum is currently raising the funds needed to restore the badly damaged 'Berkshire Hills' car to its original splendor and operate it car on their electrified line, as they have done previously with another immaculately restored trolley.

 A photograph of the 'Berkshire Hills' parlor car in its present, unrestored state can be found on the trolley museum's website.